GalaxySciTech/tokencore/README_en.md

     );
 ```

 #### Note: This is just a functional component of a digital currency! ! !
 It is only for learning and does not provide complete blockchain business functions.
-If you need business backends, look down